endlessDoomsayer/AI_for_social_good/scheduling_problem/README.md

 ### 4.3
 Finds the optimal scheduling if we can use imported energy.
 `_4_3_scip.py` solves it as a MIP model using SCIP.

-## Utilities
-The project includes several utility components:
-- `combine_data.py`: this script merges data from NILM and the solar panel predictor to generate comprehensive datasets.
-It can produce data for both industrial and residential scenarios, including modified versions.
-- `output/` folder: contains sample results generated using example data.
-- `main.py`: this script executes the four processing phases sequentially, saving the results to the appropriate files.
-It also leverages `run_models.py` during execution.
-- `main_day_per_day.py`: this script executes phase from 1 to 3 for a sequence of days, printing the results for both M,N and the corresponding years and days (it could be done to assess an approximation of the minimum M and N for a given period).
-It must be checked to have information on the machines for those days.